 - Financial mistreatment was linked to a considerably higher probability of depression, PTSD, generalized anxiety disorder, and poor self-rated health.

-- Financial mistreatment in which family members were the perpetrators was associated with a higher risk of depression.
+- Financial mistreatment in by family members was associated with a higher risk of depression.

-- Forty percent reported that the perpetrator was either a family member, friend, or acquaintance as opposed to a stranger or strangers.
+- Forty percent reported that the person who committed the crime was either a family member, friend, or acquaintance as opposed to a stranger or strangers.

 - Financial abuse not only can create economic issues, but also can be a strain on the victim’s emotional and physical health.